When to Replace Your Mattress

 - Check with your partner:

 Do you wake up with stiffness, numbness, or aches and pains?
 Do you feel tired when you wake up in the morning?
 Do you find that you sleep better in hotel bed than your own?
-These can all be signs that your mattress doesn’t provide the support and comfort that you need and should be replace.
+These can all be signs that your mattress doesn’t provide the support and comfort that you need and should be replaced.

 Look for visible signs of wear and tear on your mattress.
 If your mattress looks tired, sagging, lumpy, dented or worn, it is time to retire it.